ardeora-cmu/lab9-MapReduceAndSpark/README.md

 Please download and install JDK 8 for the remainder of this lab.

+There is a Canvas quiz named Lab9_Quiz that needs to be completed.
+You may complete the Lab9_Quiz when you have finished with this part of the lab.

 0. Run IntelliJ and select File New project
 1. Name the project Spark-Example-Lab9
 2. Choose Java as the language